camsjams/node-treasury/README.md

 ```

 ### Sails.js
 Here is a sample [Sails.js](https://github.com/balderdashy/sails) controller that caches model data into memory.
-Without node-treasury, notice all the duplicated logic for handling cache that will be spread about your codebase.
+Without Treasury, notice all the duplicated logic for handling cache that will be spread about your codebase.
 ``` js
 testit: function(req, res) {
     var params = req.allParams();